sparkflows/sparkflows-docs/docs/tutorials/data-engineering/handling-null-values.rst

 * Replaces null values in certain columns with constant values.
 * Converts certain columns to 0/1 based on their value.
 It does it in 3 different ways.

-  * Using StringIndexer Processor
+  * Using StringIndexer Processor.
-  * Using CaseWhen Processor
+  * Using CaseWhen Processor.
-  * Using FindAndReplace using Regex Processor
+  * Using FindAndReplace using Regex Processor.

 .. figure:: ../../_assets/tutorials/data-cleaning/handling-null-values/7.PNG
    :alt: Handling Null Values
-   :width: 100%
+   :width: 70%

 Reading from CSV File
 ---------------------